nerdimmunity/nerdimmunity.github.io/content/about/index.md

 showReadingTime: false
 sharingLinks: false
 ---
 Hello.
+I'm Guy Brown.
 I'm a creative coder and maker based in Sheffield, UK.
 I enjoy using laser cutters and 3D printers to make gadgets that support my adventures in music and photography.
 I also write code to present data and generate imagery, and dabble in graphic design.

 By day I work at the [University of Sheffield](https://www.sheffield.ac.uk), where there is a fantastic student-run maker space called the [iForge](https://iforgesheffield.org/).
 Most of the things that I have designed and made have been put together there.